soumiamahieddine/enmoRM/README.md

 export APACHE_RUN_USER=maarch
 ```

-You can test the Apache configuration with one of the following command :
+You can test the Apache configuration with one of the following commands :

 ```
 apache2ctl configtest
-service apache2 configtest
 ```

 ### Database server